vault27/Foundation/paloalto.md

 ### User-ID redistribution

-- If you configure an Authentication policy, you have to configure firewall to redistribute mappings + timestamps to other firewalls
+- If you configure an Authentication policy, you have to configure firewall to redistribute mappings + timestamps to other firewalls, time stamps are sent automatically, no additional configuration
 - In Device > Data Redistribution > Agents you can configure other Firewall, Panorama or Windows agent as agent
 - In Device > Data Redistribution > Collector Settings you can configure firewall as a redistribuion point for other firewalls and VSYSs
 - Connection to agent is done via pre-shared key